cdimascio/wcp-errors/README.md

 ## Contributers

-Contributer are welcome!
+Contributers are welcome!
 Please submit a PR.

 ## License